dpfg/automatic-octo-potato/README.md

 ```> npm install ```

-Comple ES5 to ES2015 and bundle everything to one file
+Compile ES2015 to ES5 and bundle everything to one file

 ```> npm run build ```